-Broadband internet is affordable and can be obtained from many different service providers such as Virgin Media, O2, and BT.
-Check with your landlord before installing any phone lines as alterations may require written permission.
+Broadband internet is affordable and can be obtained from many different service providers such as Virgin Media, 02, and BT.
+Check with your landlord before installing any phone lines as alterations may require written permission, and some areas may not be eligible for certain providers.